ChrisLGit/WarehouseSimulator/GameDesignDocument.md

 Make money and buy a bigger warehouse when appropriate
 ### Physical Description
-Small almost 2 car garage size(size to be adjusted with playtesting) containing computer desk and garage door for truck docking, low ceiling high to limit equipment thats usable(no forklifts or multiheight storage)
+Small almost 2 car garage size(size to be adjusted with playtesting) containing computer desk and garage door for truck docking, low ceiling height to limit equipment thats usable(no forklifts or multiheight storage)
 ## Level #2
 The warehouse levels will get larger in size and support additional equipment